Lindsay Pineda, Senior Project Manager, Unicon, Inc.

 Institutions shared some ideas regarding potential solutions and recommendations that they feel would be beneficial:

 - Define a clear purpose for data collection – Institutions recognized the need to use data to help inform effective delivery of a positive student experience.
 One institution told us, "We need to do something with the data.
 We can't just let it sit there."
-Questions need to be asked in regards to several individuals and departments to determine where priorities lie for data collection.
+Questions need to be asked of several individuals and departments to determine where priorities lie for data collection.
 Having a clear idea of what data should be collected and for what purpose is imperative.
 This ensures the processes and policies will reflect the goals of the institution as it pertains to learning analytics.
 As another institution communicated, "We have a good sense, at an institutional level, of what data is needed, but we need to determine where the priorities lie at the learner level and what power there is in that data."

 - Define the data points for collection – Most institutions have policies and procedures according to government requirements, but few have actual definitions of data points according to their specific usage on campus.
 For example, at one institution, "student engagement" meant how many times a student logged into their Learning Management System (LMS).
 At another institution, this meant how many times a student physically showed up to the classroom.
 It is paramount that data points such as student engagement, retention, completion rates, and employability are well defined at the start of the initiative.
 Asking questions, brainstorming with others from different disciplines, and taking the time to define the specific data points that will be collected can benefit the collaborative development of clearly defined policies and processes moving forward.